xieweiAlex/English_Learning/words-review.md

 When we first wake up in the morning, our brains are too **groggy** to make sound decisions. -
 rebuke: an act or expression of criticism and **censure**. -
 But every day only a hundred or so enter each first-class lounge.
 Instead of the overpriced fast-food on offer in the public **concourse** -
-He would love to have enough money to buy the school so he could **bulldoze** it. -
-Trump has a long history of **flubbing** people’s names, usually swapping out the first name for something more **alliterative** -
 This is basically where you are **infatuated** with who you are dating, and you can’t get enough of them --
 Yes, that’s right: Facebook.
 Cryptocurrency.
 Earthquake!
 Revolution!
 The world is **tilting** on its **axis**!
 The end times are **cometh** -